codeclimate/codeclimate-rubocop/config/contents/style/missing_respond_to_missing.md

-This cop checks for the presence of `method_missing` without also defining `respond_to_missing?`.
+Checks for the presence of `method_missing` without also defining `respond_to_missing?`.

 ### Example: